 Data access process

-Steps to accessing and using data within the Patron primary care data repository – researchers must:
+Steps to accessing and using data within the Patron primary care data repository – researchers should:

 - Obtain ethics approval from an NHMRC approved ethics committee (the full ethics application and approval letter needs to be provided).

 - Be ready to receive the encrypted de-identified dataset and then use it within the terms of their Agreement with The University of Melbourne.